 Note: English language proficiency requirements for admission to Undergraduate Nursing programs are different than requirements for other programs at Western.
 Please refer to Nursing's website for further information.

-The Undergraduate Admissions Office may require any applicant to write a test of English proficiency.
-If your first language is not English, you will be required to write one of the following eight acceptable English language proficiency tests:
+The Undergraduate Admissions Office reserves the right to require any applicant to write a test of English proficiency.
+If your first language is not English, you will be required to write one of the following acceptable English language proficiency tests:

 The Test of Spoken English is also required for students applying to a Nursing program at Western.The Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE) is offered by the Educational Testing Service (ETS) on several dates at a number of locations throughout the world.